-Once the promise of a redressed balance, the Northern Powerhouse has come to symbolise Westminster’s loss of interest in the region in favour of Brexit.
+Once the promise of a redressed balance, the Northern Powerhouse has come to symbolise Westminster’s loss of interest in the region in favour of other political issues.
 But before declaring the movement dead, can we pull together to get it back on track?

 When it was first announced in 2015, the Northern Powerhouse was held up as shining proof that the government was – despite assumptions – invested in bolstering the north.